ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - no support for partial cache hits

 To address these issues, we propose implementing a context cache in some big-data-storage system like GCP Bigtable.
 This system would cache all calls made to `Machina`.
 Each cache would be mapped to the configuration used to generate it.
 This solution has the advantage of being agnostic to the system that uses it, sparing us from re-implementing a new cache for each new system.

-# Anticipated Experiments

-The following experiments represent possible research directions our design should support.
-While neither exhaustive nor prioritized, these examples illustrate the kinds of flexibility and modularity our system needs to enable.

-**Validate Online RL**:

-- [ ] Use gold patch context as temporary workaround for cache population
-- [ ] Focus on training Patch Generation components first

-**Use Agentless Localization**:

-- [ ] Agentless localization context is much smaller because it doesn't pass entire files
-- [ ] It's also much cheaper because it full files are only passed through the embedding API instead of using LLM calls

-**Component Optimization**:

-- [ ] Train each component independently using pseudo-rewards
-- [ ] Compare performance of mixed configurations

-**Ablating different stages of Agentless Localization**:

-Ablatable components include:

-- [ ] Relevance scoring
-- [ ] Irrelevance scoring
-- [ ] Embedding scoring

-**Alternative Architectures**:

-- [ ] Test different stage orderings (e.g., multiple localization-generation cycles)
-- [ ] Evaluate separate vs. combined fix/test generation

 # Near-Term Priorities